-GPs working in Australia (except for in Tasmania) may prescribe Medicinal Cannabis, however, as part of the guidelines of the Therapeutic Goods Administration Special Access Scheme-B, you will need to acknowledge that you have the knowledge necessary to do so.
-This program will equip you with the knowledge required to manage and prescribe Medicinal Cannabis for various conditions, and can serve as part of your documentation showing that you have undertaken education in this field when you decide to become an authorised prescriber.
+GPs working in Australia (except for in Tasmania) may prescribe Medicinal Cannabis, however, as part of the guidelines of the TGA SAS-B, you will need to indicate that you have the knowledge necessary to do so.
+This program will equip you with the knowledge required to manage and prescribe Medicinal Cannabis for various conditions and can serve as part of your documentation showing that you have undertaken education in this field when you decide to become an authorised prescriber.
 More information here.

 Understand the endocannabinoid system and the properties of THC and CBD, exploring the routes of administration, side effects and contraindications of medicinal cannabis and drawing upon real patient cases and common ailments seen in general practice, including chronic pain, anxiety, insomnia, depression, and cancer.

-Explore the role of medicinal cannabis in managing common conditions in primary care, including multiple sclerosis, tremors, pain, cluster headaches and migraines, IBS, ASD, diabetes, hypertension, and glaucoma, as well as autoimmune, respiratory, skin and women’s health conditions.
+Explore the role of medicinal cannabis in managing common conditions in primary care, including multiple sclerosis, tremors, pain, migraines, IBS, ASD, diabetes, hypertension, and glaucoma, as well as autoimmune, respiratory, skin and women’s health conditions.

 Achieve subspecialist knowledge in the applications of medicinal cannabis in primary care for conditions including epilepsy, PTSD and cancer symptoms, as well as an advanced understanding of its applications in geriatric and palliative medicine and its uses in mental health and patients with chronic diseases.